An alternative foundation of quantum theory: The main theorems and theoretical results.

 One can show that there is a function $f_\theta$ on $N$ such that $\theta=f_\theta (n)$, and a function $f_\eta$ on $N$ such that $\eta=f_\eta (n)$.
 We can now define operators corresponding to $\theta$ and $\eta$:

-The properties (i)-(iii) of Subsection 5.2 can now be proved for the operators $A^\theta$ and $A^\eta$.
-All proofs are in Appendix 1.

-Note that any pair of related maximal accessible variables may be used as a basis for Theorem 4.
-Accessible variables that are not maximal, can always be seen as functions of a maximal variable by postulate 4.
-Hence for these variables, the spectral theorem may be used, and operators constructed as in the last part of Appendix 1.
+Note that any pair of maximal accessible variables may be used as a basis for Theorem 4.
+Accessible variables that are not maximal, can always be seen as functions of a maximal variable by Postulate 4.
+Hence for these variables, the spectral theorem may be used, and operators constructed as in Appendix 2.

-An essential part of the proof of Theorem 4 is to prove that if $U(\cdot )$ is a representation of $G$ which is not irreducible, then $W(\cdot )$ is an irreducible representation of $N$.
+An essential part of the proof of Theorem 4 is to prove that if a certain representation $U(\cdot)$ of $G$ is not irreducible, then $W(\cdot )$ is an irreducible representation of $N$.
 In order to carry out this part of the proof, I need a representation $U(\cdot )$ which is at least three-dimensional, so that it can be reduced to a lower-dimensional space if not irreducible, and similarly the representation of the corresponding group $H$ acting upon $\eta$ must be at least three-dimensional.
 (The two-dimensional case, the qubit case, is treated separately in [1].)

+Theorem 4 is first proved under the assumption that $\theta$ and $\eta$ are related as i Definition 2.
+But by Proposition 1, this represents no limitation if we are allowed to replace $\eta$ by a bijective function of $\eta$.
+To show that this may be permitted, we can use the spectral theorem again; see Appendix 2.

+So assume that the two variables are related.
 The transformation $k$ defining $\eta=f(k\phi)$ from $\theta=f(\phi)$ cannot be just the trivial one interchanging $\theta$ and $\eta$, taken together with the assumption that the group $G$ acting upon $\theta$ is just the identity.
 This is clear, since if such a trivial interchange was allowed in this case, every pair of variables would be related by the above definitions.
 Note, however, that according to Definition 2, the notion of being related depends on the inaccessible variable $\phi$.
+By Postulate 1 there is a group $K$ defined on the range of this variable.

 If we for instance take $\phi$ as the vector (position, momentum), and have a sufficiently large group $G$ connected to $\theta$=position (say, the translation group), then an interchange of position and momentum is permitted \emph{relative to this $\phi$.} More concretely, this interchange will involve a Fourier transform, as in the ordinary theory.

-If there is a transitive group $M$ acting on $\Omega_\phi$, then one can always, with two different maximal variables $\theta$ and $\xi$, find a bijective function $f$ and a variable $\eta=f(\xi)$ such that $\theta$ and $\eta$ are related.
+The group $K$ acting on $\phi$ in this case may be taken as the Heisenberg-Weyl group; see [31].